dikshaa-012/fitcoach/README.md

 **Single-user, no auth** — The assignment didn't specify multi-user.
 Adding Supabase Auth would be straightforward but adds setup complexity.
 RLS policies are open (`using (true)`) for simplicity.

-**Claude Haiku for AI calls** — Fast and cost-effective for motivational messages and chat.
-Sonnet would give richer responses at higher cost — easy to swap in `/api/motivation/route.ts` and `/api/chat/route.ts`.
+**Gemini 2.5 Flash for AI calls** — Free tier available via Google AI Studio, fast and capable for motivational messages and chat.
+Model can be swapped in `/api/motivation/route.ts` and `/api/chat/route.ts`.

 **Stats computed client-side** — `computeStats()` runs in the browser on the fetched workout array.
 This keeps the API simple (just CRUD) and avoids a dedicated stats endpoint.
 For large datasets, moving this to a DB query would be more efficient.